-It's true.
-If you can improve yourself to the point where your personal growth just continues to increase, you will be hard-pressed to find anything that can do you any harm.
+If you can work on yourself to the point where your personal growth just continues to increase, you will be hard-pressed to find anything that can do you any harm.

-Books like The Compound Effect by Darren Hardy and The Slight Edge by Jeff Olson both emphasize how significant of an impact your daily choices and actions have on your life.
-The small, everyday decisions that you make will either lead you to your ultimate goal, or begin to take you in the wrong direction.
+The small, everyday decisions that you make will either lead you to your ultimate goal or begin to take you in the wrong direction.

 You can also practice Kaizen (continuous self-improvement) to build good habits that will help you in the long run.
 In this approach, you are never finished improving, and you are always looking for areas in your life where you could be better or more efficient.